Ed Asner: Early life and education

 Asner was born November 15, 1929, in Kansas City, Missouri, and grew up in Kansas City, Kansas.
-His parents, Lizzie (née Seliger; 1885–1967), a housewife, and Morris David Asner (1879–1957), were Ashkenazi Jewish immigrants from Lithuania and Ukraine who ran a second-hand shop and junkyard.
+His parents, Lizzie (1885–1967), a housewife, and Morris David Asner (1879–1957), were Ashkenazi Jewish immigrants from Lithuania and Ukraine who ran a second-hand shop and junkyard.
 His four older siblings were Ben J. Asner (1915–1986), Eve Asner (1916–2014), Esther Edelman (1919–2014) and Labe Asner (1923–2017).
-He was raised in an Orthodox Jewish family and given the Hebrew name Yitzhak.
+He was raised in an Orthodox Jewish family and given the Hebrew name Yitzhak (יִצְחָק).

 Asner attended Wyandotte High School in Kansas City, Kansas, and the University of Chicago.
 He studied journalism in Chicago until a professor advised him there was little money to be made in the profession.
 He had been working in a steel mill, but he quickly switched to drama, debuting as the martyred Thomas Becket in a campus production of T. S. Eliot's Murder in the Cathedral.
 He eventually dropped out of school, going to work as a taxi driver, worked on the assembly line for General Motors, and other odd jobs before being drafted in the military in 1951.

-Asner served with the U.S. Army Signal Corps from 1951 to 1953 during the Korean War and appeared in plays that toured Army bases in Europe.
+Asner served with the United States Army Signal Corps from 1951 to 1953 during the Korean War and appeared in plays that toured army bases in Europe.